Canada’s Privacy Act, Federal Privacy Protection In Canada

-- Any other use that is consistent with the above stated purpose.
+- Any other use that is consistent with the above-stated purpose.

-- Various other purposes authorized by subsection 8(2) of the Privacy Act. (i.e. for the purpose of complying with a subpoena or warrant issued or order made by a court, person or body with jurisdiction to compel the production of information or for the purpose of complying with rules of court relating to the production of information, or to the Attorney General of Canada for use in legal proceedings involving the Crown in right of Canada or the Government of Canada.)
+- Various other purposes that are authorized by subsection 8(2) of the Privacy Act. (i.e. for the purpose of complying with a subpoena or warrant issued or order made by a court, person, or body with jurisdiction to compel the production of information or for the purpose of complying with rules of court relating to the production of information, or to the Attorney General of Canada for use in legal proceedings involving the Crown in right of Canada or the Government of Canada.)

 What rights do Canadian citizens have under the Privacy Act?

-For Canadian citizens and individuals who are physically present with the country of Canada, the Privacy Act allows for both parties to request access to their own personal information that is being held by a federal institution, as well as request that corrections be made to this information if said information is proven to be inaccurate.
-Alternatively, federal law institutions can to refuse such requests under the following circumstances:
+For Canadian citizens and individuals who are physically present within the country of Canada, the Privacy Act allows for both parties to request access to their own personal information that is being held by a federal institution, as well as request that corrections be made to this information if said information is proven to be inaccurate.
+Alternatively, federal law institutions can refuse such requests under the following circumstances: